 - Forward contracts are agreements to purchase or sell a set amount of a foreign currency at a specified price and at a predetermined time in the future.
 Typically, with this product a client sells a single, local currency, fixed amount and in return receives a fixed amount in US dollars from TCX at an exact date in the future.

-- Cross-currency swaps are products under which two parties agree to exchange multiple fixed amounts (normally a loan principal and interests amounts) denominated in two different currencies.
+- Cross-currency swaps are products under which two parties agree to exchange multiple fixed amounts (normally a loan principal and interest amounts) denominated in two different currencies.
 Again, usually the clients agrees on selling local currency amounts to TCX, which in exchange pays US dollars.
 A cross currency swap can be described as a series of forwards bundled together.

 The interest paid on a local currency leg of a cross-currency swap can be fixed or floating.
 ‘Floating’ in this regard means that the interest rate moves with a benchmark interest rate.